ElektraInitiative/libelektra/doc/tutorials/specification.md

-# How to Write a specification in Elektra
+# How to Write a Specification in Elektra

 ## Overview

 ### Introduction

-In this codelab you will learn how to interactively use the `SpecElektra` specification language and `kdb` to write a configuration specification for an example application.
+In this tutorial you will learn how to interactively use the `SpecElektra` specification language and `kdb` to write a configuration specification for an example application.

 ### What you should already know

-- how to install elektra
+- how to install Elektra
-- very basic elektra commands and concepts (kdb get, kdb set, kdb ls)
+- basic Elektra commands and concepts (kdb get, kdb set, kdb ls)
 - how to open and use a terminal

 ### What you’ll Learn